Rail transport in India: Services

 Rajdhani Express, introduced in 1969 with a maximum speed of 120 kph was the fastest train service in the country in the 1970s.
 Shatabdi Express introduced in 1988, were capable of running at a maximum speed of 130 kph.
-In April 2016, WAP-5 hauled Gatimaan Express became the fastest commercial train in India, with a maximum operational speed of 160 kph.
+In April 2016, WAP-5 hauled Gatiman Express became the fastest commercial train in India, with a maximum operational speed of 160 kph.
 In 2019, the first Vande Bharat Express entered commercial service with a maximum operational speed of 160 kph.
 The actual operating speed was much lower due to track restrictions and congestion with top speeds restricted to 130 kph for most trains.
 In October 2023, Namo Bharat, built for RapidX by Alstom was launched and is capable of reaching speeds of up to 180 kph.
 In December 2023, two modified WAP-5 locomotives were used to haul the Amrit Bharat Express in a push-pull configuration, capable of reaching speeds of up to 160 kph.